 - 1/4 teaspoon garlic powder

-- 14oz extra firm tofu (or one brick, crumbled)
+- 14 oz extra firm tofu or one large block

 - 1 1/2 tablespoon soy sauce or Bragg’s liquid aminos